RakhithJK/dbeaver-cloudbeaver-wiki/Driver-managements.md

-CloudBeaver supports almost any database which has JDBC driver.
+CloudBeaver supports almost any database which has a JDBC driver.
-Generally it support all drivers supported by DBeaver.
+It generally supports all drivers supported by DBeaver.

-By default e do not enable all DBeaver drivers in CloudBeaver.
-They must be added to server configuration on demand.
+By default, do not enable all DBeaver drivers in CloudBeaver.
+They must be added to the server configuration on demand.

 #### Adding new driver dependencies

 Driver dependencies are configured in the folder `server/drivers`.
-In order to add new driver:
+In order to add a new driver:
 - Create new folder for a new driver
-- Copy POM file from any other driver config to the new directory
+- Copy the POM file from any another driver config to the new directory
-- Change module name and driver dependencies in the new POM file
+- Change the module name and driver dependencies in the new POM file

 Example of PostgreSQL driver config:
 ```xml